 “And are built upon the foundation of the apostles and prophets, Jesus Christ himself being the chief corner stone; In whom all the building fitly framed together groweth unto an holy temple in the Lord.”

-We are not a brand new congregation.
-We have been in existence since 1929!
+The First Protestant Reformed Church of Holland has been in existence since 1929.
 As part of the Reformed family of churches (Calvinistic in nature), our roots actually go back to 16th century and the great Protestant Reformation.
 At that time God brought His church back to His Holy Word, and thus to the sound doctrines and godly practices of the apostolic church.
 Especially did God restore to His church the pure gospel of sovereign grace.
 This is the line of church history to which we gratefully and unashamedly belong.

 The denomination of churches to which we belong is known as the Protestant Reformed Churches in America, and was formed in 1924.
-As a denomination, we number nearly 30 churches with approximately 6500 members.
-Most of our congregations are right here in Michigan, but we are spread from New Jersey to California, and from Illinois to Alberta, Canada.
+As a denomination, we number nearly 30 churches with approximately 7,500 members.
+Most of our congregations are right here in Michigan, but we are spread over the United States and also have three congregations in Canada.
 The Lord has blessed us with faithfulness to the truth of His Word and with steady growth through the gospel of Jesus Christ.

-Our own congregation began as a small flock of 10 families and 46 members, but has now grown to a mid-size flock of 64 families and 246 members.
+Our own congregation began as a small flock of 10 families and 46 members, but has now grown to approximately 220 members.
 We are made up of all age groups, from newborn babies to elderly saints.

 Th whole of our faith is based on the Bible, which we believe is God’s infallibly inspired revelation to His people.
 His book is truth, void of all lies and deception.
 Because of this, the Bible is the only standard for our beliefs and for our practices.
 We strive to follow the Bible in all we do.